 |OPTION B (NON-THESIS)|

 Animal Bioscience AMP students are required to pass a written comprehensive examination, an oral comprehensive examination, or both, in their field of specialization.
 The student's studies committee decides the format of this exam (time and page limits, open or closed book, etc.).
-All comprehensive examinations are taken on the University of Vermont campus in Burlington.
+The comprehensive examinations are taken on the University of Vermont campus in Burlington.
 1 re-examination only is permitted for any failed comprehensive examination.
 The comprehensive examination is not the same as the oral thesis defense, and must be passed satisfactorily before defending the thesis.
 The studies committee members may differ from the thesis defense committee members, but often they are the same individuals.
 The comprehensive exam process is completed at least 2 months prior to the thesis defense, and preferably, prior to the start of the semester they intend to defend their thesis.

 Requirements for Advancement to Candidacy for the Degree of Master of Science

-When a student begins a graduate program, s/he is not yet a candidate for a graduate degree.
-To become a candidate for a graduate degree, a student must complete certain academic requirements to achieve the milestone of becoming a candidate for that degree.
-Advancement-to-candidacy signifies that the student has completed his or her coursework, comprehensive exams and other requirements and is ready to move forward to the thesis phase (thesis-based student) or literature research (non-thesis student).
-Department policy requires students to advance to candidacy at least one semester before they can earn the degree.
+When a student begins a graduate program, they are not yet a candidate for a graduate degree.
+To become a candidate for a graduate degree, the student must complete certain academic requirements to achieve the milestone of becoming a candidate for that degree.
+Advancement-to-candidacy signifies that the student has completed their required coursework, comprehensive exam(s) and other requirements and is ready to move forward to the thesis phase (thesis-based student) or literature research (non-thesis student).